Particulate: Feed-Forward 3D Object Articulation: Method

 \subsection{Decoder Heads}

-We use several prediction heads to decode the articulation attributes, including the part segmentation, kinematic structure and parameters of part motion constraints, from the obtained latent vectors $\{\tilde{\mathbf{p}}_i\}_{i=1}^N$ and $\{\tilde{\mathbf{q}}_j\}_{j=1}^{P_{\max}}$.
-Note that the predictions of these heads would have part dimension $P_{\max}$ instead of $P$.
-We will later show how to match $P_{\max}$ query parts with $P$ ground-truth parts for supervision during training in~\cref{sec:method-training} and predict articulated structures $\mathcal{A}$ with $P < P_{\max}$ parts during inference in~\cref{sec:method-inference}.
+We use several prediction heads to map point and part tokens $\{\tilde{\mathbf{p}}_i\}_{i=1}^N$ and $\{\tilde{\mathbf{q}}_j\}_{j=1}^{P_{\max}}$ to part segmentation, kinematic structure and motion constraints.
+Note that the number $P_{\max}$ of part tokens is larger than the number of actual parts $P$.
+We will later show how to match the $P_{\max}$ part tokens to the $P$ ground-truth parts for supervision during training (\cref{sec:method-training}) and predict articulated structures $\mathcal{A}$ with $P < P_{\max}$ parts during inference (\cref{sec:method-inference}).
 Next, we describe these decoder heads in detail.